sowmyasridharamurthy/seleniumTests/README.md

 # selenium_Cucumber
 Simple selenium tests

-This is a simple selenium maven project with a simple test using cucumber.
+This is a simple selenium -Cucumber test.

-This framework can be further improved by usinf page object model and better assertions.

-P.S : kindly use this only for basic knowledge purpose, using this for enterprise wide implementation may not be a good idea.
+A simple Gherkin Feature file is used define the scenario for a mock website.
+By making use of cucumber hooks and Page object model a test is drawn for the mock website.

+The same can be expanded by adding more test scenarios.